Kimoni-Knox/Data-Cleaning/README.md

 ### Conditional Formatting
 ![Conditional Formatting](Conditional_Formatting.PNG)

-*Custom conditional formatting rules used to flag missing or invalid values only when a record contains data, preventing false positives in empty rows.*
+*Custom conditional formatting rules used to flag missing or invalid values only when a record contains data, preventing false positives in empty rows.
+To avoid flagging unused rows, a custom formula was used to highlight missing values only when a row contained data:

+=AND(F2="",COUNTA(A2:E2)>0)*

 ---